open-tale/open-tale.github.io/_docs/04-perks.md

 Upon completelly defending an attack, the character's Defense is increased by 1 point until it gets hit or the combat ends.

+#### Die Hard

+If the character's health is below one third of its maximum Health Points, add one third of its Strength to the character's Defense.

 ## 4.2.
 Long-range combat

+### 4.2.1.
+Dexterity perks

 #### The Running Shooter